Smart contracts and reaction-function games: What outcomes can be supported?

 \subsection{Maxmin payoff bound for two-player games}

-Our next result mimics the ``folk theorems'' obtained in \citet{Tennenholtz2004} and \citet{Kalaietal2010} but restricted to two-player games.
+Our next result mimics the ``folk theorems'' obtained in \citet{Tennenholtz2004} and \citet{Kalaietal2010} for two-player games.
 Theorem~\ref{TH:two-maxmin} asserts that an outcome can be supported precisely when it awards every player at least their \emph{maxmin payoff} \citep[or ``security level'',][]{Maschler_Solan_Zamir_2013}.
-Player $i$'s \textbf{maxmin payoff} $\ubar{v}_i \in \mathbb{R}$ is the highest payoff $i$ can ensure irrespective of the actions of the others:
+Define player $i$'s \textbf{maxmin payoff} $\ubar{v}_i \in \mathbb{R}$ as the highest payoff $i$ can ensure irrespective of the actions of the others, i.e.,

 We will let $\ubar{a}_i \in A_i$ denote a corresponding ``safe'' action, which generically will be unique.